You know, the question I keep getting asked over the week, oh, you got to help Trump.

 And that's why I think, you know, the New York Times once said Donald Trump is the comeback kid because that was a huge loss for anybody.

-A lot of this, and this is where you you get probably more details than anybody in any debate is ever going to bring up, is that a lot of it was related in government Washington tax law that actually changed the speed of write-offs for minor investors, which caused all of them to pull out of Atlantic City.
+A lot of this, and this is where you get probably more details than anybody in any debate is ever going to bring up, is that a lot of it was related in government Washington tax law that actually changed the speed of write-offs for minor investors, which caused all of them to pull out of Atlantic City.

-In other words, Atlantic City's decline in part, I think, can be argued by the fact that Washington tax law incentivized Investors, smaller investors in particular, not Trump who had guaranteed these loans himself to actually pull out because at that point, if there were losses, they wouldn't be able to write them off, so they pulled their money out.
+In other words, Atlantic City's decline in part, I think, can be argued by the fact that Washington tax law incentivized investors, smaller investors in particular, not Trump who had guaranteed these loans himself, to actually pull out because at that point, if there were losses, they wouldn't be able to write them off, so they pulled their money out.

 So you could say government probably incentivized all of that.